VPN for WhatsApp Calling

 Can a VPN unblock WhatsApp calls in UAE or Qatar?

-A VPN may help if WhatsApp calls are failing because of a local ISP, mobile carrier, Wi-Fi network or country-level VoIP block.
-It cannot guarantee WhatsApp calls will work in UAE, Qatar or any other country, and local law, telecom rules, app rules and platform terms still apply.
+A VPN may help if WhatsApp calls are failing because of a local ISP, mobile carrier, WiFi network or country-level VoIP block.
+It cannot guarantee WhatsApp calls will work in the UAE, Qatar or any other country, and local law, telecom rules, app rules and platform terms still apply.

 Is using a VPN for WhatsApp calling legal?